jeffinnes/obsidian-work-vault/Weekly To-do list.md

 	- [ ] SSL
 	- [ ] Fill in Subscription data
 - [ ] Work on GH issue prioritization
+- [ ] Offline documentation binder
+	- Add into the ransomware plan a list of the stores by revenue so we can prioritize
+	- Have Daniel update the service provider pages
+	- Add to Ransomware docs that all windows passwords get reset once AD is backup

 ---
 ## Saturday / Sunday